-- 1. It is suggested market beef projects be owned, fed, and managed for a minimum of 140 days.
-July 3 is the ownership and verification deadline for all animal species. - 2.
-Calves may be grade, crossbred, or purebred of any recognized beef breed and must be born after January 1 of previous year.
-These calves are to be weighed and identified by July 3 of the year in which shown. - 3.
-Identification must be one of the official 4-H ear tags as set by the 4-H Council.
+- F) It is suggested market beef projects be owned, fed, and managed for a minimum of 140 days. - G) Calves may be grade, crossbred, or purebred of any recognized beef breed and must be born after January 1 of previous year.
+These calves are to be weighed and identified by July 1 of the year in which shown. - H) Identification must be one of the official 4-H ear tags as set by the 4-H Council.